HOchacha/Computer_Architecture_golang/README.md

-# This Repository was deprecated due to migrate programming language.
+- This Repository was deprecated due to migrate programming language in C lang.